Trait

 @Abstract

-- Optional modifier specifies that the trait contains only signatures of procedures, not executable statements or variables.
+- Optional modifier specifies that the trait contains only signatures of procedures, not control statements or variables.

 trait_name